LinkClinton/purezento/readme.md

 Render provide two public members.

 - `callbacks` : We will invoke them in the loop of program every time.
 You can use this callback function to update the `draw_elements`.
-It is a `std::vector<callback>`.
+It is a `std::vector<std::string, callback>`.

 - `draw_elements` : Render lists indicate the elements we will render.
 It is a `std::map<std::string, std::vector<draw_element>>`.
 The first is a group name of `draw_elements` and the second is an array of `draw_element`.